nmsmith/circuit-editor/README.md

 ## Using the tools

-There are currently five tools implemented: draw, erase, warp, slide, and amass.
+There are currently six tools implemented: draw, erase, warp, slide, amass, and freeze.

 A tool can be equipped by pressing its button in the GUI, or by using a keyboard shortcut.